Equation Editor in Excel (Insert, Create & Format)

 27- inserting an equation in Equation Editor through Ink Equation

-• Select the equation and right-click.
+• Select the equation and right-click on it.

 • Increase the font size as per your choice.